-- Seizures are generally well controlled with medications in up to 90% of patients.
+- Seizures are generally well controlled with medications in up to 90% of people.

-- People who have multiple seizure types may require more medications in order to control them.
+- People who have multiple seizure types may require more medications to control them.

 - In some individuals with mild forms of the condition, the dose of seizure medication may be reduced slowly over months, particularly in older aged individuals.
 If myoclonic seizures come back or persist, medications need to be restarted.